naya1098/finalproject/README.md

 How to Play:

 The game will start automatically once you run the script.
 You must enter your username to personalize the game.
-Then you must respond to each question by typing the appropriate number or letter and press enter.
+Then you must respond to each question by typing the appropriate number or letters and press enter.
 (It will guide you, and redirect if incorrect.)
 As the user you have to manage your initial budget of $100 to make choices about your cat’s features.
 Enjoy the transitions between questions and watch the credits at the end before viewing your data analysis chart at the end which details all of your spending choices and how much they cost you.
 Also including how much you have in your budget by the end.

 Game Features: